 - More modern: Was introduced somewhat (1 year and 10 months) more recently.

-If the count of relative strengths (bullet points above) is taken as a measure, the E-M10 III emerges as the winner of the match-up (9 : 7 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the E-M10 III comes out slightly ahead of the G5X (8 : 7 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the G5X or the E-M10 III.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.
 This is where reviews by experts come in.
 The adjacent table relays the overall verdicts of several of the most popular camera review sites.
 You can find the full text of the reviews, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.